FortiGate

 If enabled on a WAN port, 'Device Detection' can be unable to determine the OS on some units.

-It is possible to enable active scanning on the interface to find hosts whose unit types FortiOS cannot determine passively.
+It is possible to enable active scanning on the interface to find hosts whose unit types FortiOS cannot determine passively. (not available feature for v7.0 and above).

-It is also possible to manually add units to 'Device Inventory' to ensure that a device with multiple interfaces displays as a single device.
+It is also possible to manually add units to the 'Device Inventory' to ensure that a device with multiple interfaces displays as a single device.

 To view the device inventory monitor in the GUI: